 TA1 – Dave Odle gave an explanation of the problem that ERCOT was having with the IEA’s.
 Basically it is the problem on the GS count.
 If ERCOT receives these bad transactions, then Paperfree, the translator, puts it in the error folder.
 ERCOT has alerted the MP’s that sent bad files.
 Dave Odle said that a MP’s was saying that a should be implemented in the market.
 The TA1 would be a different transaction.
 We asked what was the value of this transaction if the MP’s fixed the transaction.

 Dave Odle suggested that all MP’s only send 1 GS per ISA.
 This seemed kind of harsh to put on some market participants.
 Action: There is a recommendation made to RMS that the Market Participants should fix the problem within 30 days.
 If within 30 days the problem is not fixed then ERCOT will ask for an escalation problem.

+Entergy Gulf States opinion: We believe the TDSP should be allowed to make the decision.Not sure the market can guarantee transactions will flow through everyone's systems on time all the time and feel we need to be able to handle back dated transactions.

 PRS – A small group got together on what the issues were for the next PRS meeting which is suppose to decided on prioritization of PIP’s.
 The MP’s who said they would participate is Rita Morales, Debbie McKeever, Susan Neel and Dave Odle.
 ACTION: WE WOULD WELCOME ANY OTHER MARKET PARTICIPANTS HELP AT THIS MEETING FOR IF NOTHING ELSE BUT MORAL SUPPORT!!!!